razetime/razetime.github.io/blog/_posts/2022-11-28-gsoc-truffleruby.md

 - Debugging tips:
   - Run `jt test fast`, but more importantly use `jt test <file>` on the relevant spec file. `grep` for `SyntaxError`s to simplify.
-  - TruffleRuby inherits a bad thing from JRuby where it uses Java's `null` for both `nil` and empty blocks.
+  - TruffleRuby inherits a quirk from JRuby where it uses Java's `null` for both `nil` and empty blocks.
+The JRuby codebase will sometimes have a solution to the odd problems that arise from this.
-  You will probably run into this mistake somewhere and you will hate it as much as I and @eregon do.
+  You will probably run into this somewhere and you will hate it as much as I and @eregon do.
   - There are some useful debug tools in [generate_parser](https://github.com/oracle/truffleruby/blob/master/tool/generate_parser):
     - Line 13, where there's a debug flag
-    - Line 45, where `$JAY -v $DEBUG_FLAG $PARSER_BASE.y < skeleton.parser | grep -v $DEBUG_STRIP >$PARSER_BASE.out` should give more verbose output.
+    - Line 45, where `$JAY -v $DEBUG_FLAG $PARSER_BASE.y < skeleton.parser | grep -v $DEBUG_STRIP >$PARSER_BASE.out` should give
+     more verbose output.

 The only way out in the parser is trial and error, so practice your patience.
 You'll also want to check the lint errors for RubyParser.java for typos.
-Some things from JRuby ended up being unnecessary in TruffleRuby.
+Some things from the JRuby ended up being unnecessary in TruffleRuby.

 Even with all these things, some problems with my parser port did not go away.
 These